-Made up of 25 alumni appointed to three-year terms and the president of the Student Alumni Association, this board meets on a quarterly basis at WIU.
+Made up of 25 alumni appointed to three-year terms and the president of the Student Alumni Association, this board meets three times a year at WIU.
 Members represent the interests of alumni and serve as liaisons to 25 University areas.
 The council assists in the recruitment of students, selects Alumni Award recipients, and was instrumental in establishing the Student Alumni Association.

 A letter from the Alumni Council President

 For the past seven years it has been my privilege to serve on the Alumni Council as one of 26 members representing over 130,000 alumni worldwide.
 I am now finishing the first year of a two-year term as President of the Council.
 It is an honor to be selected to serve our alumni and University in this way.

 This past year we have seen many challenges and changes at Western.
 The Board of Trustees and administrators have had to make some very tough decisions, but all were made with thorough research, keeping the best interests of the students and University in mind.
 The goal was to maintain the quality of education at Western and insure that it is always the Best in the Midwest.
 We have to thank all the people making those decisions and changes for their efforts.

 One of my continuing goals as President is to meet as many alumni as possible.
 I have attended many events and met hundreds of alumni throughout the year.
 We've seen many new faces at events this year and hope they continue to participate and bring others.

 In talking to alumni and sharing memories, there seems to be a recurring theme.
 The two most common comments we hear are, "My education at Western made me what I am today", and "My years at Western were the best four years of my life".
 What a credit to our fine institution.
 As alumni we can help guarantee that our current and future students are provided with the same great education and experiences by reconnecting and giving back to Western.
 Whether it be by contributing financially, serving on an advisory board, or sharing your Western story, please take time to show appreciation for what Western has done to enrich your life.